-As noted in previous study years, a large portion of energy consumption from grain drying is attributed to heating fuel consumption, however, depending on the operating parameters of the system, electricity can have equally high costs.
+A large portion of energy consumption from grain drying is attributed to heating fuel consumption, however, depending on the operating parameters of the system, electricity can have equally high costs.
 Utility prices observed during the 2019 conditioning study ranged from \$2.99-4.62/GJ for natural gas, an estimated price of \$0.90/L for propane, an estimated price of \$1.00/Liter of dyed diesel, and an estimated electricity price of \$0.06/kWh.
-Similar base utility rates were used within costing analyses for the 2020 study, with additional carbon pricing applied when applicable.